Sometimes, being a wine lover feels like you’ve made a pact with the Devil.

 Oh, and that thing about the Duty Escalator being frozen or scrapped to save pubs?
 According to the Call Time On Duty campaign, wines and spirits now account for the 42% of the value of products sold in pubs, bars and restaurants…

-One Response to “Wine Duty: Enough Is Enough”
+One thought on “Wine Duty: Enough Is Enough”